Dr. Deirdre Faughey is a teacher, writer, and researcher.

-Deirdre has six years of experience as a secondary English teacher in both urban and suburban schools.
-She teaches Masters and Doctoral students at Hunter College and Teachers College, where she helped to develop the School Change course with Dr. Thomas Hatch.
+Deirdre has seven years of experience as a secondary English teacher in both urban and suburban schools.
+She has also taught Masters and Doctoral students at Hunter College and Teachers College, where she helped to develop the School Change course with Dr. Thomas Hatch.
 In her work as TA for this course over a three-year time period, she helped Dr. Hatch experiment with innovative teaching methods by developing a website and Twitter account that support student-directed learning.
 In the Fall of 2016, she taught her own section of School Change, and brought in guest speakers from the New York City Department of Education (NYCDOE), the Institute of Play, Bronx Arena Transfer High School, and Eskolta School Research and Design.
 Working again with Dr. Hatch, Deirdre led a study of the NYCDOE Local Measures of Student Learning, which are used to evaluate teacher and student performance in New York City Schools.
-Her dissertation research draws upon this work by focusing on how English and Social Studies teachers in grades 6-12 use data derived from high-stakes teacher evaluation policies for instructional purposes.
+Her dissertation research draws upon this work by focusing on how English and Social Studies teachers in grades 6-12 used data derived from high-stakes teacher evaluation policies for instructional purposes.
 Deirdre has presented her research at the Literacy Research Association Conference (LRA), the National Council for the Teachers of English Conference (NCTE), and the American Education Research Association Conference (AERA).

 Email: email@example.com or firstname.lastname@example.org